Native American cultures

 Athabascan spiritual beliefs

-or this site about Native spirituality in general.
+or this site about ancient Indian religion in general.

 Can you recommend a good book for me to read?